popflick logo

 Tressier’s documentary is conservative in form, with plenty of movie clips and archive photos.
 Talking-head interviews of key collaborators drive the narrative.
 We meet the wife and co-producer Julie Corman, but also more recognizable filmmakers who got their first shot behind the camera in Corman films, like Allan Arkush, Joe Dante, and Oscar-winner Ron Howard.

-There is nothing further from Corman’s oeuvre than Academy-sanctioned, mainstream, tasteful films like Howard’s “A Beautiful Mind” (2001), which earned twin statuettes for Best Film and Director.
-By the time Howard came into the Corman fold, he already was a successful actor with almost two decades of experience, a hit show on TV - “Happy Days” (1974) -, and a film directing degree from the University of Southern California.
-Even with such a stacked resume, his chance to work for Corman tipped the scales.
-Howard starred in the race car action comedy “Eat My Dust” (1976).
+By the time Howard came into the Corman fold, he already was a successful actor with almost two decades of experience, a hit show on TV - "Happy Days" (1974) - and a film directing degree from the University of Southern California.
+Even with such a stacked resume, no studio would take him seriously.
+His work for Corman tipped the scales.
+Howard starred in the race car action comedy "Eat My Dust" (1976).
 Once it became a hit, he conditioned his participation on a sequel of getting the directing gig besides starring in it.
-Corman agreed, and “Grand Theft Auto” (1977) effectively launched TV’s own Opie as a movie director.
+Corman agreed, and "Grand Theft Auto" (1977) effectively launched TV's own Opie as a movie director.

 Corman's New Hollywood Film Lab

-Howard is not the only big-name director who benefited from Corman’s laboratory of ragtag cinema.
-Martin Scorcese did his feature film debut, “Boxcar Bertha” (1972) for him.
-Francis Ford Coppola took the reins of horror quickie “Dementia 13” (1968), and five years later, he was helming big studio production “Finian's Rainbow” (1973).
-It was a box-office failure and proved to be one of the last nails in the coffin of the golden age of big-screen musicals, but the point is that the Corman way not only made Coppola a viable craftsman in the eyes of the industry, it also convinced him of the importance of independence from the studio system.
-Eventually, he used the clout earned from “The Godfather” (1972) and its sequel "The Godfather Part II" (1974) to launch his own studio, American Zoetrope.
-Coppola’s penchant for ambitious, big-budgeted projects diverted from the frugality of the Corman ethos and ultimately doomed this particular enterprise.
-Still, at 83 years old, Coppola is now self-producing and financing the eagerly-awaited “Megalopolis”.
+Still, the point is that the Corman way not only made Coppola a viable craftsman in the eyes of the industry, but it also convinced him of the importance of independence from the studio system.
+Eventually, he used the clout earned from "The Godfather" (1972) and its sequel "The Godfather Part II" (1974) to launch his studio, American Zoetrope.
+Coppola's penchant for ambitious, big-budgeted projects diverted from the frugality of the Corman ethos and ultimately doomed this particular enterprise.
+Still, at 83 years old, Coppola is now self-producing and financing the eagerly-awaited "Megalopolis."
+It is hard not to see Corman's influence in this dramatic gesture.

-It is a shame we don’t get Coppola’s remembrances in “Roger Corman: The Pope of Pop Cinema.”
-At least, Howard is a great steward to give testimony of Corman’s influence on the A-list.
-Howard may have had many advantages when he got his directorial break but the Corman laboratory also pushed true blue outsiders to take their place behind the camera, some of which are at hand to provide colorful anecdotes and insights.
-Allan Arkush and Joe Dante parlayed their gig as trailer editors into directing together self-referential B-movie satire “Hollywood Boulevard” (1976).
-Arkush’s film career peaked early with “Rock 'n' Roll High School” (1979), another Corman's joint, but went on to a prolific career as an episodic TV director.
-Dante hit the big time with the cult classic “The Howling” (1981) and box-office sensation “Gremlins” (1984).
-His biggest hit proves how Corman’s sensibilities seeped into the mainstream.
+Allan Arkush and Joe Dante parlayed their gig as trailer editors into directing the self-referential B-movie satire "Hollywood Boulevard" (1976).
+Arkush's film career peaked early with "Rock 'n' Roll High School" (1979), another Corman's joint, but went on to a prolific career as an episodic TV director.
+Dante hit the big time with the cult classic "The Howling" (1981) and box-office sensation "Gremlins" (1984).
+His biggest hit proves how Corman's sensibilities seeped into the mainstream.

 A Man Ahead of His Times

-Arkush and Dante are great, but the most eloquent expert on Corman is himself.
-You feel a charming cognitive dissonance in realizing this handsome, elegant elder with a velvety voice is the mastermind behind such joyful, unapologetic shlock.
-If we can learn anything from Corman’s oeuvre, it is that the pleasure principle trumps highfalutin aesthetics and cultural prejudices.
-If you enjoy a movie, it does not matter if the actors can’t act, or if you can see the zipper on the monster’s costume.
-His movies exist out of the realm of propriety and good taste.
+His films exist out of the realm of decency and good taste.
+He never pitched to fancy film festivals.
 Watching the movies he shepherded, you learn to appreciate their ingenuity at making lemonade out of lemons.
 They make the exercise of cinematic arts something approachable and possible to engage in by everyone.
 You can do it without big budgets and powerful studios.
 The sons and daughters of Corman are everywhere.
 His influence is evident, even in filmmakers who never worked under his wings.
 There would not be a Quentin Tarantino or Robert Rodriguez without Corman.

-Social media is ripe with reports of dismayed teachers or classic film fans, sharing their grief over encountering young audiences all too glad to share their derision for anything they see onscreen that predates contemporary popular cinema.
+Social media is ripe with reports of dismayed teachers or classic film fans sharing their grief over encountering young audiences all too glad to share their disdain for anything they see onscreen that predates contemporary popular cinema.
 Corman films may be even more vulnerable.
 They wear their precariousness on their sleeve.
-Still, one of the most compelling insights of the movie underlines how Hollywood co-opted Corman’s themes and style, juicing it up with all the bells and whistles multi-million dollar budgets can buy.
-What is Steven Spielberg's “Jaws” (1975), if not a creature-feature programmer with better special effects and a virtuoso behind the camera?
+Still, one of the most compelling insights of the movie underlines how Hollywood co-opted Corman's themes and style, juicing it up with all the bells and whistles multi-million dollar budgets can buy.
+What is Steven Spielberg's "Jaws" (1975), if not a creature-feature programmer with better special effects and a virtuoso behind the camera?

 Corman’s biggest talent was his ability to contemplate the market in front of him and craft products that would work best to attract audiences while minimizing risk.